-Several SQL commands are frequently used to work with databases.
-For example, “CREATE DATABASE” is used to create a database, “CREATE TABLE” is used to create tables.
+Several SQL commands are frequently used to work with databases such as “CREATE DATABASE” or “CREATE TABLE”.

 The “SELECT” command allows you to find or extract data from a database.
 “UPDATE” allows you to adjust or edit data, and “DELETE” allows you to delete some data.